 The first season in their new home saw a mid-table finish of eleventh, but the 1977-78 season saw the club finish 17th and be relegated to La Segunda.
-In fact, since moving the club has spent only 4 of the last 37 seasons in La Primera, and more worryingly, seven in Segunda B. After 14 consecutive seasons in La Segunda, Elche finally secured their first promotion to La Primera since the late 1980’s, and only their second Segunda title, in May 2013.
+In fact, since moving the club has spent only 8 of the last 37 seasons in La Primera, and more worryingly, just as many in the third tier.
+After 14 consecutive seasons in La Segunda, Elche finally secured their first promotion to La Primera since the late 1980s, and only their second Segunda title, in May 2013.
 The stadium attracted a healthy average attendance of 15,000 during the promotion season and witnessed a couple of sell-out fixtures as promotion beckoned.
 It may have taken a quarter of a century, but La Primera was all the better for the return of Elche CF & the Estadio Manuel Martinez Valero.
-Alas, despite finishing outside of the relegation placings for two seasons in a row, Elche was demoted to La Segunda thanks to the no rulings on financial mismanagement.
+Alas, despite finishing outside of the relegation placings for two seasons in a row, the club was demoted to La Segunda thanks to the new rulings on financial mismanagement.

 The stadium has also seen its fair share of international football, starting with the 1982 World Cup.
 In preparation for the event, the Nou Estadio underwent a face-lift, just 3 years after it opened.
 The government money finally arrived, and whilst some questioned the wisdom in extending an already spacious stadium, the upgrade saw the upper tiers complete which took the overall capacity to 53,000.
 Elche staged three matches featuring Belgium, El Salvador and Hungary, but the overall attendance was poor.
 However, some of those who did attend witnessed history in the making, when the rampant Magyars trounced El Salvador 10-1.
-La Seleción matches have in the main, attracted a full house, and their 5 visits to Elche have all resulted in home wins.
-Here is a video of the interior of the stadium.
+La Selección matches have in the main, attracted a full house, and their 6 visits to Elche have all resulted in home wins.
 The stadium also had the honour of staging the final of Copa del Rey in June 2003, when RCD Mallorca beat Recreativo Huelva 3-0.